andrewdotn/2md/README.md

 You can try it out online at [2md.ca](https://2md.ca).

+A detailed writeup of the internals exists: “[Compiling HTML to Markdown with TypeScript: How 2md works](https://2md.ca/how-it-works)”

 ## Installation

 The easiest way to try out `2md` from the command line is with [`npx`][], a